subfuzion/istio-test-drive/README.md

 The [Istio docs](https://istio.io/docs/) provide comprehensive instructions for setting up Istio for a variety of environments.
 You will want to refer to them to understand the variety of configuration options and for more in depth explanations for the related topics.
 The following are concise notes based on my own experience running Istio using [Docker for Mac](https://www.docker.com/docker-mac) with [Kubernetes enabled](https://docs.docker.com/docker-for-mac/#kubernetes), and basically meant to be a guide for demo purposes.
 Others may find this streamlined format useful as well.

-> Warning: the official docs for 0.8.0 are not entirely up-to-date.
+> Warning: the official docs for 0.8.0 and the latest 1.0.0 snapshot are not entirely up-to-date.
 In particular, there are a number of errors in the Telemetry section.
-The steps in this guide have been verified to work.
+The steps in this guide have been verified to work and there are a few updates to relevant manifests.

 To keep this concise, the setup is based on installing Istio